Katie Britt: Gun rights

-Healthcare

-In August 2021, Britt wrote a column calling for an open discussion and prioritization of mental health.
-Her column also expressed her wish to combat the opioid epidemic and suicide rates in the United States.
-In May 2022, Britt called "affordable access to quality mental health care and resources" a "major component" of her Senate campaign's platform.
-She supports efforts to eliminate the stigmatization of mental illness.

 Immigration

 Britt supports reducing legal immigration "to a sensible level" and prioritizing skills and merit over family associations.
 She has said she will introduce legislation to prevent birthright citizenship from applying to children whose parents entered the country illegally.
 She also supports and has pledged to sponsor the RAISE Act, first introduced by Senator Tom Cotton in 2017.

+LGBT rights

+In April 2022, Britt voiced support for the Alabama Vulnerable Child Protection Act (SB184), which criminalizes gender-affirming surgeries for transgender youth, as well as HB322, which was modeled after the Florida Parental Rights in Education Act and requires students to only use restrooms that align with the gender listed on their birth certificate.

-Technology
+Technology and social media

 Following her election to the U.S. Senate, Britt named expansion of broadband access as one of her areas of focus.
 After the release of the Twitter Files in December 2022, Britt joined Alabama representatives Jerry Carl and Barry Moore in calling for reform to Section 230, specifically criticizing Big Tech and saying that she was looking forward to congressional hearings "getting to the bottom of what occurred at Twitter in 2020".

+In January 2025, Britt and Senators Chris Murphy, Ted Cruz, and Brian Schatz introduced the Kids Off Social Media Act (KOSMA).
+Senators John Curtis, Peter Welch, John Fetterman, Ted Budd, Mark Warner, and Angus King also co-sponsored the Act, which would set a minimum age of 13 to use social media platforms and prevent social media companies from feeding "algorithmically targeted" content to users under 17.
+Britt said: "There's no doubt our country is in the throes of a mental health crisis, and the rise of social media usage among children and teenagers is inextricably tied to this issue.
+As a mom, this is something my own kids and their friends have to contend with every day.
+And as a senator, I know our nation has to contend with it to safeguard the next generation.
+Putting in place commonsense guardrails that protect our kids from the dangers of social media is critical for their future and America's future.
+I'm committed to working with my colleagues on both sides of the aisle to put parents in the driver's seat and enact commonsense, age-appropriate solutions to tackle this generational challenge".